Understanding Asana and its importance

 Yogic Managment

-Human being is not just the combination of body and mind but something beyond this restricted limitations.
-We address the health of a being in all the planes of existence.
-Instead of addressing the symptoms of a condition, a
+A human being is not just the combination of body and mind but something beyond these restricted limitations.
+We address the health of a being in all these planes of existence.
+Instead of addressing the symptoms of a condition, an ancient holistic approach of Ayurveda & Yoga works on the root cause and builds a strong foundation.

 Annamaya Kosha